luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/146_lru_cache.md

 We need a way to move it to the front of the queue.
 To do that, the dictionary will be a pointer to that node in the queue.
 For the dictionary, we can use the key as the key and the value will be node in the queue.
-Another key thing to note is that each node in the queue will need to be a linked list.
+Another thing to note is that each node in the queue will need to be a doubly linked list.
 During the removal process of a node in the queue, we would need to know what the previous and next nodes are.

 Put() will simply add to the front of the queue and update the dictionary.